-Heyday set out to get people to care about their skin earlier in life, instead of just when they’re trying to repair damage.
+Heyday set out to get people to care about their skin earlier in life, instead of just in their 40s and 50s when they’re trying to repair damage.
 They believe facials are a potent form of self-care and shouldn’t be relegated to a rare one-off event at a fancy spa, but rather part of an ongoing journey that’s supported by regular check-ins with people who are just as invested in your progress as you.

 The beauty industry is a crowded space.
 Brands don’t just need to cut through the noise to reach customers, they need to do it elegantly.
 For users, it’s not enough that a skincare app simply functions well: It’s also got to be sleek, clean, modern, and on-brand.